yasinymg/DEVOPS-Promotional-Task-5/README.md

 - Verify that the instance can access the internet through the NAT Gateway and can communicate with the public instance.

 ### screenshots are in the screenshots directory
+### A brief explanation of the purpose and function of each component created (VPC, subnets, IGW, NAT Gateway, route tables, security groups, NACLs) are in the report.